 1. Gather the students for a discussion.
 Review what happened in the Elementary GLOBE book All About Earth: The World on Stage.
 In the book, the children in Ms. Patel's class discovered that all the components of Earth's system were important and that they interacted with each other.
 Air, water, soil, and living things all needed each other and were related to each other.
 Moreover, all the Earth system components needed the Sun (although the Sun does not need them).
-When the children in the book realized this, they understood better how the

-Earth system works.
+When the children in the book realized this, they understood better how the Earth system works.
 They realized that everything is related and makes a system.

 - 2. Before the students go outside to make and record their observations, model this exercise in front of the class.
 Ask the students whether anyone has observed something happening that they think shows an Earth system interaction.
 If needed, stimulate their thinking by asking, "What's going on outside these days?
 What have you seen happening in nature?
 Have you noticed any changes in nature on your way to school?"
-Have some of your own examples ready in case the students don't have any ideas yet. - 3.
-You can use the examples illustrated in Figure 1a and Figure 1b with your students.
+Have some of your own examples ready in case the students don't have any ideas yet. - You can use the examples illustrated in Figure 1a and Figure 1b with your students.
 These examples demonstrate both a simple and more complicated way to draw connections between the different systems.

 Figure 1.
 Examples of simple and more complicated ways to draw connections (A) A plant is growing in the soil.
 The soil provides nutrients for the plant and a space for the plant to grow.
-When the plant dies, it's roots and leaves will decompose and add nutrients to the soil.
+When the plant dies, its roots and leaves will decompose and add nutrients to the soil.
 (B) The soil provides nutrients for the plant and a space for the plant to grow.
-When the plant dies, it's roots and leaves will decompose and add nutrients to the soil.
-(B) The soil provides nutrients for the plant and a space for the plant to grow.
-When the plant dies, it's roots and leaves will decompose and add nutrients to the soil.
+When the plant dies, its roots and leaves will decompose and add nutrients to the soil.
 Rain moistens the soil and provides water for the plant.
-The sun helps the plant produce food and grow.
+The Sun helps the plant produce food and grow.
 The plant produces oxygen that animals can breathe.

-- 4. Use an overhead transparency of the We're All Connected Chart Template 1 to record the observation you are discussing with your students (both write and draw your observation).
-Point out the five Earth system components on the chart and ask which interaction this observation illustrates.
+4. Show the class We're All Connected Chart Template 1 drawn on the board or chart paper.
+Point out the Earth system components and the Sun on the chart and ask which interaction this

+- observation illustrates.
 Based on the students' answers, join those components with an arrow (or more than one arrow if that applies). - 5.
 Repeat this step several times with your students, using a different example each time.
-Ask the students questions about their understandings of the interactions.
+Ask the students questions about their understandings about the interactions.
 This way you will know when the students are ready to record their own observations of connections outside.